raymens/raymens.github.io/posts/type-abstractions.md

 ```

 One way of having multiple abstracted implementations is to create a record that contains one or multiple function properties.
-This is a very succint (implies short and simple) way that is my preference for just that reason.
+This is a very succinct (implies short and simple) way that is my preference for just that reason.
 There are some downsides however...

 Named parameters are not supported.
 This will become an issue once you need multiple parameters and even more when these parameters are of the same type.